sswastik02/ML_Tutorial/TensorflowAlgo.md

 So for specefic x you can predict a y using linear regression It is used when data-points are linearly related

+## Training Process

+### Batches
+To feed a huge amount of data to a model (like 25TB) you have to break them into smaller parts and then feed them.
+Smaller parts are known as batches (usually a size of 32 is considered)

+These batches are fed to the model multiple times depending on the number of epochs

+### Epochs
+Number of epochs we define is the amount of times our model will see the entire dataset Ex.
+If we have 10 epochs, our model will see the same dataset 10 times

+### Input Function
+To pass these datasets we will need an input function to actually input the data into the model